enociraku/HumanActivityRecognition/README.md

 ##### run_analysis()

-The run_analysis() function takes the data from the UCI HAR Dataset and transforms it in a clean format based on the requirements of the assignment.
+The run_analysis() function takes the data from the UCI HAR Dataset and transforms it in a clean format and performs summary statistics based on the requirements of the assignment.
 This document will explain the step by step workings of the run_analysis.R file which contains this function.

 # Step 0:
 Create/Save the run_analysis.R file at the same folder in which you have your dataset.